- News & Views

 - Share metrics.
 Quantifying the impact and ROI of sustainability initiatives is of particular interest and value to our community.

 - Reference current trends.
 Start by perusing SB's editorial channels for a look at what topics we've published on in recent months.
 You may find inspiration from the industry surveys, company news, interviews with business leaders, and past contributions from SB writers.
-Any references to previous SB coverage can be hyperlinked within your text.
+Any references to previous SB coverage should be hyperlinked within your text.

-Also, be sure to frame your article in a way that can inform, interest or appeal to a large subset of the SB community (see 'Who reads SB?') in terms of strategies and takeaways that could benefit organizations in a variety of industries.
+- Frame your article in a way that will inform, interest or appeal to a large subset of the SB community (see 'Who reads SB?') by presenting strategies and takeaways that could benefit organizations in a variety of industries.
 Instead of a self-promotional pitch about how great your company's latest program is, try and present the topic as insights and benefits that your company has gained as a result of the program.